blaynem/rumble-raffle-DAO/README.md

   - "Clear Game" should remove all the players from the payouts / set the room `game_started` back to false
     - Only allow game owner to do this
 - Users:
-  - Give admin permissions so only specific address can create rooms at this time.
+  - ~~Give admin permissions so only specific address can create rooms at this time.~~
   - Allow users to alter their names.
 - Players (users who have joined agame):
   - Listen for address activity and only convert a `user` -> `player` when a payment tx goes through
 - Sockets:
   - Sockets data needs to be encoded from server side somehow
+- Testing:
+  - Add function to seed db with 100+ users to simulate game playing

 ## Rumble Package